Extending Knot Polynomials of Braided Hopf Algebras to Links: Introduction

 Throughout the paper, all knots and links will be oriented, embedded in $S^3$, and considered up to ambient isotopy.
-But even more, a rigid $R$-matrix $R \in \End(V \otimes V)$ on $V$ together with an enhancement $h \in \End(V)$ that satisfies the polynomial equations from~\cite[Thm.~3.7]{Ohtsuki} gives invariants of tangles (up to isotopy) that may have closed components.
-We will review these identities in Section ~\ref{sub:tangles} below, where we also show that the rigid $R$-matrices of ~\cite{GaKa} often have a canonically defined enhancement $h$ that satisfies the required identities~\eqref{eq1a}--\eqref{eq1d}.
+But even more, a rigid $R$-matrix $R \in \mathrm{End}(V \otimes V)$ on a~vector space~$V$ together with an enhancement $h \in \mathrm{End}(V)$ that satisfies the polynomial equations from~\cite[Theorem~3.7]{Ohtsuki} gives invariants of tangles (up to isotopy) that may have closed components.
+We review these identities in~\eqref{eq1} of Section~\ref{sub:tangles} and show in Lemma~\ref{lem.V10} that the rigid $R$-matrix for~$V_1$, introduced in~\cite{GK:multi}, has a canonically defined enhancement that satisfies the required identities.
+The construction of this enhancement amounts to solving a system of equations, and a similar derivation applies to the $R$-matrix enhancements of $\Lambda_1$ and $\Lambda_{-1}$.

+In this context, by canonical, we mean that upon assigning a natural (weight) grading to vectors and assuming that $h$ respects this grading (it is diagonal), then the relations \eqref{eq1} uniquely determine $h$.
+See Lemma~\ref{lem.V10}, for example, which uses \eqref{eq1b} to determine $h$.
+The sense in which $h$ is canonical can also be compared to the case of quantum groups equipped with an $R$-matrix.
+The ribbon element, if one exists, is unique up to a group-like element of order~2.
+This determines $h$ up to some signs which are fixed by the Reidemeister I constraints of \eqref{eq1b}.

-Assuming this, a rigid $R$-matrix on $V$ gives rise to an invariant $\RT$ of closed links.
-However, for some rigid $R$-matrices (e.g., for all discussed in our paper) $\RT$ is the zero invariant.
-To obtain a nontrivial invariant, we consider tangles, where a rigid $R$-matrix gives an $\End(V)$-valued invariant $\RT_\tangle$ of a $(1,1)$-tangle $\tangle$ and an $\End(V\otimes V)$-valued invariant $\RT_\tangle$ of a $(2,2)$-tangle with upward oriented boundary, by which we mean a tangle with two upward incoming and outgoing arcs and perhaps additional closed components.
-To get to a scalar-valued invariant of links, we need to ensure:
+Assuming this, a rigid $R$-matrix on $V$ gives rise to an invariant $F$ of closed links.
+However, for some rigid $R$-matrices (e.g., for all discussed in our paper) $F$ is the zero invariant.
+To obtain a nontrivial invariant, we consider tangles, where a rigid $R$-matrix gives an $\mathrm{End}(V)$-valued invariant $F_T$ of a $(1,1)$-tangle $T$ and an $\mathrm{End}(V\otimes V)$-valued invariant $F_T$ of a $(2,2)$-tangle with upward oriented boundary, by which we mean a tangle with two upward incoming and outgoing arcs and perhaps additional closed components.
+To get to a scalar-valued invariant of links, we need to ensure: \begin{enumerate}\itemsep=0pt \item[(\namedlabel{item:P1}{$P_1$})] For every $(1,1)$-tangle $T$, $F_T$ is a scalar multiple of $\mathrm{id}_V$. \item[(\namedlabel{item:P2}{$P_2$})] For every $(2,2)$-tangle $T$ defining a map $F_T\in\mathrm{End}\bigl(V^{\otimes 2}\bigr)$ with left and right closures $T_1$ and $T_2$, we have $F_{T_1}=F_{T_2} \in \mathrm{End}(V)$. \end{enumerate}